Social Isolation And Hypertension: Middle Aged And Older Women May Be At High Risk, Says Study

 A research published in the Journal, Hypertension conducted a thorough study on the link between social isolation and hypertension among women.
 The aim was to understand how social ties, marital status, living arrangements, social participation and social network had an impact on the risk of hypertension.

 The conclusion of the study was that it does have an impact.
 Why?
 It goes back to the COVID-19 pandemic which was responsible in limiting interactions for everyone.
 But, women suffered from it a lot.
-Researchers found that for women, social isolation had the same effect on blood pressure as high sodium diets, pollution, weight gain, or non-steroidal anti-inflammatory drugs.
-"This represents a significant women-specific risk factor for heart disease or stroke.
+External factors like high sodium intake, pollution, non-steroidal anti0inflamamtory drug and weight gain can increase hypertension in women.
+However, the study found that social isolation alone has a similar and larger impact on women's BP.
 Loneliness increased stress levels for women and that in turn increased the cortisol level leading to high blood pressure.

-Our research indicates that women, in particular, are more likely to be hypertensive when they experience isolation in middle and older age.
-The study found the odds of hypertension were higher among widowed women, compared to married women.
-However, it also noted that this association between not having a partner and higher blood pressure was easily mitigated with increased social participation.
+The research also found that some women are more at risk than others even though women are more prone to being hypertensive.
+Women who are widowed are at a higher risk than compared to married women and women who are middle aged or older are at risk than compared to younger women.
+However, the research also stated that such risks can be mitigated if they are able to increase social participation in their life.

 According to the results of the study, the effect of loneliness on men's blood pressure was the opposite of women's.
 Men who were living with families were found to be suffering from high BP.